mesosphere/marathon/docs/docs/index.md

 SHA-256 checksums are available by appending `.sha256` to the URLs.

-### Versioning

-Starting with version 0.9.0 Marathon will adhere to [semantic versioning](http://semver.org).
-That means we are committed to keep our documented REST API compatible across releases unless we change the MAJOR version (the first number in the version tuple).
-If you depend on undocumented features, please tell us about them by [raising a GitHub issue](https://github.com/mesosphere/marathon/issues/new).
-API parts which we explicitly marked as EXPERIMENTAL are exempted from this rule.
-We will not introduce new features in PATCH version increments (the last number in the version tuple).

-We might change the command line interfaces of the Marathon server process in rare cases in a MINOR version upgrade.
-Please check the release notes for these.

-Furthermore, we will provide release candidates for all new MAJOR/MINOR versions and invite our users to test them and give us feedback (particularly on violations of the versioning policy).

 ### Upgrading to a Newer Version

 [See here]({{ site.baseurl }}/docs/upgrade/index.html) for our guide on upgrading to a new version.

-### Running in Production Mode
+### Running in High Availability (HA) Mode

-To launch Marathon in *production mode*, you need to have both ZooKeeper and Mesos running.
-The following command launches Marathon in *production mode*.
+To launch Marathon in *high availability mode*, you need to have both ZooKeeper and Mesos running.
+The following command launches Marathon in *high availability mode*.
 Point your web browser to `localhost:8080` and you should see the [Marathon UI]({{ site.baseurl }}/docs/marathon-ui.html).

 ``` console